 Individual Family Service Plan (IFSP) Under age 3 Individual Education Plan (IEP) Special Education Age 3-22 Individual Program Plan (IPP) Regional Center Age 3 & up Within 45 days of referral assessment completed with parent consent.
 If eligible, IFSP developed Within 60 days of parent consent to assessment, IEP meeting held.
 If eligible, IEP developed Before child turns three, eligibility determined.
-IPP created when IFSP is closed Team members required: Team members required: Student's parents Student if appropriate Special & general education teacher of child School district representative Persons who completed assessments Others with knowledge/expertise invited by parent or school Team members required: Statement of child's levels of development in all developmental areas Statement of student's present levels of educational performance and, for preschoolers, the ability to participate in appropriate activities Statement of child's and family's needs to be part of the community with a stable and healthy home Statement of the family's resources, priorities, and child's developmental needs A statement of student's strengths and needs and parent concerns Consider strengths and preferences of child and family Statement of major outcomes expected in the next 6-12 months for the child and family, with criteria to measure progress Statement of annual goals that are specific and measurable, with expected progress Statement of goals and specific and time-limited objectives.
+IPP created when IFSP is closed Team members required: Team members required: Team members required: • Child's parents Student's parents Client's parents Persons who completed assessments (for initial IFSP) Student if appropriate Special & general education teacher of child Case Manager Other family members or person invited by parents, client Service providers School district representative invited by parents, circlic • Case Manager Persons who completed assessments Others with knowledge/expertise Family members or others by parent invite invited by parent or school Statement of child's levels of development in all developmental areas Statement of student's present levels of educational performance and, for preschoolers, the ability to participate in appropriate activities Statement of child's and family's needs to be part of the community with a stable and healthy home Statement of the family's resources, priorities, and child's developmental needs A statement of student's strengths and needs and parent concerns Consider strengths and preferences of child and family Statement of major outcomes expected in the next 6-12 months for the child and family, with criteria to measure progress Statement of annual goals that are specific and measurable, with expected progress Statement of goals and specific and time-limited objectives.
 Services will be monitored and progress measured Statement of early intervention services provided to the child and family Statement of Special Education and related school services provided to the student Purchased services address goals.
 High priority given for children to live with families and family support Statement of start of services, frequency, duration, and location Statement of start and end of services, frequency, duration, and location Services are purchased for specific time period Statement about the use of settings other than "natural environments" Statement about the use of settings other than the general ed classroom with non-disabled children Goals maximize opportunities for a life similar to non-disabled peers Describes who will implement, and agencies who pay for services Describes who will implement services Describes who will implement services and agencies to pay Periodic review of IFSP every 6 months Review of IEP at least annually Review of IPP at least annually IFSP reflects parental concerns, is developed with parents, builds on and uses family strengths and resource, and addresses family needs and child's needs in "natural environments" Parents are members of any group making decisions Family participates in determining needs and services

-Transition to Special Ed Preschool Common Questions
+Transition to Special Ed Preschool: Common Questions